 The Harvard Law School Public Interest Scavenger Hunt focuses on HLS history and trivia, and also highlights alumni who have done important public interest work.

 Since 1994, the law school has hosted public service events - including, from 1994 to 2016, the student-run Public Service Auction - to help support the Summer Public Interest Funding program (SPIF) at Harvard Law School, providing opportunities for students to begin their careers working in public interest law.
-The Harvard Law School Public Interest Scavenger Hunt, now in its third year, replaced HLS's Public Interest Auction as Harvard's primary public interest fundraising event in 2017.
+The Harvard Law School Public Interest Scavenger Hunt, now in its fourth year, replaced HLS's Public Interest Auction as Harvard's primary public interest fundraising event in 2017.

 Session Timeout Approaching

 For security reasons, your session will end in a few minutes.
 Select OK to continue editing.

 For security reasons, your session has been timed-out.
 Select OK to refresh the page and try again.

 We see that you just gave a similar gift.
 Are you sure you want to proceed and give another one?